A-S-Control-Systems/Path-Tracking-Control-System/README.md

 By combining these two methods, the system overcomes the individual limitations of each approach, such as following a parallel path or moving in the wrong direction when starting far from the desired course

+## Simulation and Results
+The control system was simulated using the Matlab and Simulink environments.
+This simulation allows for the real-time testing of the control methods and visualization of the vehicle's motion.
+The simulation environment is structured with the following blocks:

+### Road Block:
+This block contains the mathematical formula for the road, providing the vehicle's X-coordinate and the corresponding road's Y-coordinate and slope.

+### Sensors Block:
+This block calculates the orientation error and CTE based on the vehicle's current position and the road's mathematical expression.

+### Controller Block:
+Here, the combined control strategy is implemented.
+It applies a PID controller to the CTE and adds the orientation error to determine the required slip angle.
+This is then used to calculate the necessary steering angle.

+### Kinematic Model Block:
+This block simulates the vehicle's motion using the lateral kinematic equations, updating the vehicle's X and Y coordinates and its orientation at each instant.

+The simulation results confirm that the combined control method effectively tracks the path, solving the problems faced by the individual orientation-based and CTE-based controllers.